ownsupernoob2/ownsupernoob2/README.md

 <h1 align="center">Hi 👋, I'm Pirogrammer (Mina)</h1>
 <h3 align="center">I</h3>
 <h4 align="center">to make a long story short I’m a full stack Web Developer
-                and App Developer, I like talking about fun topics, working with a team and creating animation to make my apps and websites more fluid :)</h4>
+                and App Developer, I like talking about fun topics and working with a team.
+I specialize in JS but I try to do other programming languages :)</h4>

 - 🔭 I’m currently working on [Blimp-Projects]()